mwganson/pdwrapper/README.md

 ## Changelog
+* 0.2021.10.06.rev2
+* Show All property
+* WireNNN Scale Offset property
+* create / do not create file text as button labels
 * 0.2021.10.05
 * add Selected Only boolean trigger
 * change WireNNN group names to Wire00N, Wire0NN, or WireNNN to enforce sorting order